dapr/docs/howto/consume-topic/README.md

 #### Subscribing in Self Hosted

-When running Dapr in Self-Hosted, either locally or on a VM, put the CRD in your `./components` directory.
+When running Dapr in Self-hosted, either locally or on a VM, put the CRD in your `./components` directory.
 When Dapr starts up, it will load subscriptions along with components.

 The following example shows how to point the Dapr CLI to a components path: